tbejos/112-Term-Project/README.md

 This will be my repo for my 15-112 Term Project

 This is a game based around the original Pac-Man arcade game.
-It should work on all Python 3.X versions; however, it was only tested using 'Python 3.6.1'
+It should work on all Python 3.X versions; however, it was only tested using `Python 3.6.1`

 The only required modules are PyGame.
-This was developed using 'PyGame 1.9.3' and I can not guarantee compatibility with future builds or older builds.
+This was developed using `PyGame 1.9.3` and I can not guarantee compatibility with future builds or older builds.

 # Instructions